-Semester-and Year-Long Programs
+Semester and Year-Long Programs

-Randolph-Macon offers opportunities for qualified students to study in countries throughout the world through relationships with select universities abroad as well as in partnership with approved study abroad program providers.
+Randolph-Macon offers opportunities for qualified students to study in countries throughout the world through relationships with select universities abroad (including Wroxton College in England, the University of Nice in France, Kansai Gaidai University in Japan, and Yonsei University in South Korea) as well as in partnership with approved study abroad program providers.
 Study abroad is offered for either a semester or a year, depending on the program, and students will benefit most from taking site-specific offerings rather than courses that duplicate those offered at Randolph-Macon.